 Using a soft brush, apply a thin and even layer of polyurethane finish over the entire surface to ensure uniform thickness.
 Allow the first coat to dry completely before applying a second coat.

 Step 4: Sand Between Poly Coats Lightly

 This will provide adhesive properties to the finish and help the next coat to stick well to the previous one.
-We also suggest applying at least three coats for the desired finish and, if needed, scuff sand between each coat.
+I usually go for at least three coats to get that nice, durable finish.
+And remember, if you feel the need, a light scuff sand between coats can make all the difference.

 Issue #15: Alligator Skin Polyurethane Finish

 Alligator skin finishes are polyurethane mistakes that occur when the finish dries with a texture similar to the scales on an alligator’s skin.
 This issue can arise for several reasons, including the following: